ntuorangejuice/cheat-sheet/README_to_print.md

 > Unordered map is implemented as a hash table.

-> Unordered maps are associative containers that store elements formed by the combination of a key value and a mapped value, and which allows for fast retrieval of individual elements based on their keys.

 ```c++
 template < class Key,                                    // unordered_map::key_type
            class T,                                      // unordered_map::mapped_type